Culture Project Names Theatre After Lynn Redgrave; Ceremony Tonight

 Culture Project will rename their mainstage theatre, currently known as 45 Bleecker Street, the Lynn Redgrave Theatre this June.
 The announcement was made onstage by Mr. Buchman during the opening night curtain call for Culture Project's current production of Shaheed: The Dream and Death of Benazir Bhutto.
-A naming ceremony and commemorative gala in honor of the late Ms. Redgrave will take place on Monday, June 3, 2013 at Stage 48 (605 West 48th Street, New York City).
+A naming ceremony and commemorative gala in honor of the late Ms. Redgrave will take place tonight, June 3, 2013 at Stage 48 (605 West 48th Street, New York City).
 Honorary Chairs for the evening are Vanessa Redgrave, Liam Neeson, and Ms. Redgrave's three children Annabel Clark, Ben Clark, and Pema Clark.

 "To be entrusted with the preservation of even a small portion of Lynn's legacy is a glorious honor," enthused Mr. Buchman.
 "We hope to infuse her passions in the area of playwriting, education, and the joy of acting into all of our endeavors.
 Certainly, the Redgrave name in theater exemplifies the highest commitment to the theatrical arts in conjunction with a bold advocacy to human rights and social justice that is the defining purpose of Culture Project."